Learning-based Online Optimization for Autonomous Mobility-on-Demand Fleet Control

 \paragraph{Structural Policy Properties:} Figure~\ref{fig:vehicle_distribution} shows the evolution of the vehicle distribution for a representative instance over different points in time for the different benchmark policies.

-We interpret this evolution of vehicle distributions as an indicator of how the respective benchmark policies differ in their dispatching and rebalancing behavior.
+We interpret this evolution of vehicle distributions as an indicator of how the respective benchmark policies differ in their dispatching and rebalancing behavior, and refer to our git repository (\url{https://github.com/tumBAIS/ML-CO-pipeline-AMoD-control}) for an interactive visualization of idling, dispatching, and rebalancing characteristics of all policies.
 Compared to the full-information bound, the sampling policy leads to a compressed vehicle distribution in the city center, which occurs due to a biased rebalancing behavior that overvalues high-request-density areas over low-request-density areas.
 This leads to a significant amount of vehicles idling in high-request-density areas, which leads to missed requests in mid to low-density areas and worsens the policy's performance.
 The \gls*{abk:SB} policy also shows a vehicle distribution that revolves around the city center and its high-request-density areas, which results from the fact that both policies leverage the identical historical request distribution for sampling future ride requests.
 However, the \gls*{abk:SL} element allows anticipating better the value of relocations, which leads to vehicle distributions that still revolve around high-request-density areas but distribute a significantly larger share of vehicles to mid and low-density areas, which yields the performance improvement of our \gls*{abk:SB} policy.
 The \gls*{abk:CB} policy leads to a slightly more uniform vehicle distribution over the operating area as, by design, it restricts the maximum number of vehicles rebalancing to a rebalancing cell via the number of capacity vertices in each rebalancing cell.
 With these rebalancing actions, the \gls*{abk:CB} policy yields a performance that is always better than greedy but remains below the performance of the \gls*{abk:SB} policy. \begin{result} While sample-based policies tend to rebalance too many vehicles to high-request-density areas, \gls*{abk:CB} policies lead to a slightly more distributed rebalancing. \end{result}